Don't like to read?

 There has been much discussion about Rudy Giuliani’s pronouncement that collusion is not a crime.
-Trump’s lawyers all seem to be in agreement.
+Trump’s lawyers all seem to agree.
 Moreover, they strongly assert the president’s innocence and contend the Robert Mueller will come to the same conclusion.

-Yet if a Democrat was queried, he would respond with several points.
-First, he would be to remind anyone listening that Trump only won the electoral college, not the popular vote.
+Yet if a Democrat were queried, he would respond with several points.
+First, he would remind anyone listening that Trump only won the electoral college, not the popular vote.
 He would explain why the president is, in fact, guilty of collusion.

-This liberal person would drone on and on about Trump’s inconsistencies, his apparent dementia, his treasonous behavior, and how much he admires dictators and oligarchs.
-Last but not least, whoever is listening to this rant would be encouraged to sign a petition to begin impeachment hearings against the man.
+This liberal person would drone on and on about Trump’s inconsistencies, apparent dementia, treasonous behavior, and how much he admires dictators and oligarchs.
+Finally, whoever is listening to this rant would be encouraged to sign a petition to begin impeachment hearings against the man.

-The truth is America is compromised, she finds her citizens at odds against one another about yet another president.
+The truth is America is compromised; she finds her citizens at odds against one another about yet another president.
 Lady Liberty must be quaking in her sandals.
-There is so much hatred between the parties and each tries to outdo one another with their emails indicating every event, action, or statement by the other party will bring on major catastrophes.
+There is so much hatred between the parties.
+Each tries to outdo one another with their emails indicating every event, action, or statement by the other party will bring on major catastrophes.

-When former-President Barack Obama was in office Democrats loved him and believed he could do no wrong.
-Whereas, Republicans hated everything about him.
+When former-President Barack Obama was in office, Democrats loved him and believed he could do no wrong.
+At the same time, Republicans hated everything about him.

-The right conservatives continue to claim his birth certificate is fake, that he cozied up to the leaders in Cuba, and he enjoyed wearing traditional garb while visiting his so-called homeland; Kenya.
-They adamantly stated Obama was not a U.S. citizen and had no right to hold the office of the president.
+Conservatives continue to claim his birth certificate is fake.
+He cozied up to Cuba’s leaders, and he enjoyed wearing traditional garb while visiting his so-called homeland, Kenya.
+They repeatedly stated Obama was not a U.S. citizen and had no right to hold the office of the president.

 At Standford University School of Law, Nathaniel Persily refers to a “relevant statute is the Bipartisan Campaign Reform Act of 2002.”
 He explains why collusion may be a criminal act: